LawTotem/PoE-Enchantress/README.md

 # PoE-Enchantress
-The PoE-Enchantress tool help in pricing elements of Path of Exile (PoE) which you cannot simply copy to the clipboard.
+The Poe-Enchantress tool help in pricing elements of Path of Exile (PoE) which you cannot simply copy to the clipboard.
 It uses an Optical Character Recognition (OCR) tool to convert selected portions of the screen to text.
 This text, either names of items or enchants, are looked up in user configurable files to price them.

 ## Setup
 You will need the tool <code>Capture2Text</code> to perform the ORC.
-This will need to be downloaded seperately and the folder <code>Capture2Text</code> should be moved into the folder with the PoE-Enchantress script.
+This will need to be downloaded separately and the folder <code>Capture2Text</code> should be moved into the folder with the PoE-Enchantress script.

 PoE-Enchantress does not use any external sites/tools to perform Heist item pricing.
 To start you can copy the example <code>heists.txt</code> to the root folder for heist prices.
 You will probably have to manually configure <code>general_enchants.txt</code> and <code>services.txt</code> because I'm no good at that stuff.
-To pratice you can snapshot any text which has the name of the item/enchant to see what the tool will do or manually hand type it into the GUI's captured text box and press the desired Reprocess button.
+To practice you can snapshot any text which has the name of the item/enchant to see what the tool will do or manually hand type it into the GUI's captured text box and press the desired Reprocess button.

 # Features